MRingive/thejourneyof/_posts/2021-99-99-think-week.markdown

 - Stay curious with the books I read.
 This is an area where I'm doing well.
 I read whatever I find interesting and have no issue with that.
 - Be curious online.
 Whenever I find something interesting i often save it to my [Pocket](https://getpocket.com/).
 That is one piece of the puzzle.
 But I also need to give myself permission to browser through the Pocket list and read the things I save.
 - Be curious at work.
 Ask questions.
-Sometimes I'm curious at work but at times I also put my head down and work on what is in front of me.
+Sometimes I'm curious but at times I also put my head down and work on what is in front of me.
 Being focused is good but I also want to stay curious.
 It will benefit me in the long run.
 - Set time aside for simple curiosity.
 I did this the last two weeks and it was great.

 # Create